Woodland Opera House: A new beginning

 The Opera house remained closed and unused for almost sixty years until 1971 when it was purchased by the Yolo County Historical Society, for a sum of $12,000.
 After many local fund drives, donations, and monies from several different government agencies including the City of Woodland, restoration of the building began.
 Declared a state historic park in 1976, the building was later deeded to the State of California in 1980.
 The Opera House reopened in 1989 after a $2,000,000 restoration project.
 Extensive work was still done over the next nine years.
-Gary Worth, an architect from Woodland, oversaw the work and Brocchini & Associates of Oakland provided most of the materials for the restoration of the theater including antique wallpaper, lighting, and paint colors.
+Gary Wirth, an architect from Woodland, oversaw the work and Brocchini & Associates of Oakland provided most of the materials for the restoration of the theater including antique wallpaper, lighting, and paint colors.

 In the restoration the building was made structurally safe and "earthquake proofed".
 Central heat and air-conditioning, a sprinkler and alarm system, and handicap access were added.
 An annex was constructed for storage of mechanical equipment, as well as for administrative office space, a gift counter, the Mid Level Lounge, and a rooftop exterior deck.
 The interior restoration effort received an Award of Merit from the California Preservation Foundation and a Citation Award from the League of Historic American Theaters.

 In 1990 with the help of Woodland Rotary Club, the south side grassy "Rotary Court" was added to the existing outdoor plaza, named Intermission Garden.
 The Intermission Garden's brick marquee and entrance sign was designed by Brocchini & Associates and was added the same year.